Umuzi-org/ACN-syllabus/content/projects/understanding-loops/_index.md

 - There can be some global constants to help prevent typos. eg `const DELIVERED="DELIVERED"`.
 - Functions are supposed to return very specific things.
 - All the functions stated above should take in at least one argument, the data array, and should work with similar data.
-- **For those using Javascript:** Make sure they export all their functions correctly.
+- **For those using Javascript:** Make sure all their functions functions are exported correctly.
 Otherwise, the marking bot won't be able to access their code